mikedottech/melbits-pod-firmware/README.md

 ### Toolchain and platform

-- **Migrate to Zephyr RTOS / nRF Connect SDK if memory constraints allow.** Nordic deprecated the nRF5 SDK + SoftDevice combo that this project uses.
+- **Migrate to Zephyr RTOS / nRF Connect SDK** While the severe memory constraints of the nRF52810 (both Flash, and RAM) rendered every possible RTOS-based implementation unfeasible for this project, Nordic deprecated the nRF5 SDK + SoftDevice combo that this project uses.
 Zephyr brings a preemptive RTOS, a device tree, upstream-maintained drivers, a proper Bluetooth Host stack, MCUboot for signed updates, and a west-based workspace model that makes dependency management tractable.
 The Application / HAL / Drivers separation in this code maps cleanly onto Zephyr's `lib` / `drivers` / `subsys` model.
+  However, despite being deprecated, many engineers still use the nRF5 SDK + SoftDevice for very small devices like this one where ultra-low overhead firmware is required, and every cent counts (as it's usually the case in early startup settings).
+  So what I said above would only be possible with a more capable and more expensive part, which was also out of the question for cost reasons.
+All things considered, the approach I took still looks like the only feasible solution, trading more work and complexity for reduced production costs.

 - **Replace SEGGER Embedded Studio + JLink scripts with CMake + `arm-none-eabi-gcc` + VS Code + `cortex-debug`.** Reproducible builds, free toolchain, no vendor lock-in, runs in CI.